-Mirra Andreeva is a Russian tennis player ranked WTA World #10 and the youngest player in the top 10.
-Born in Krasnoyarsk in 2007, the 18-year-old has risen through the rankings at a pace that has drawn comparisons to the all-time greats, defeating established top players with a maturity that belies her age.
+Mirra Andreeva is the WTA World #9 and, at 18, the youngest player in the top 10.
+Born in Krasnoyarsk, Siberia in 2007, she has risen at a pace that draws comparisons to the all-time greats.
+She is not supposed to be this good this soon.
+But she is.

-Andreeva’s game is remarkable for its completeness at such a young age.
-She possesses a clean, technically sound game from both wings, with a backhand that is already among the best on tour.
-Her tactical awareness far exceeds what is typical for a teenager; she constructs points with patience and intelligence, varying pace and spin to keep opponents off balance.
-She moves exceptionally well, and her competitive temperament in high-pressure moments suggests a player who thrives rather than shrinks on the big stage.
-Her serve is still developing, and as she adds physical maturity to her already polished technique, her ceiling appears extraordinarily high.
+What makes Andreeva remarkable is not one shot but the completeness of her game at such a young age.
+Her backhand is already among the best on tour, struck with depth and variety that experienced opponents cannot exploit.
+Her tactical awareness is far beyond what is typical for a teenager: she constructs points with patience, varies pace and spin to keep opponents off balance, and recognizes patterns in her opponents’ games that many players twice her age cannot see.
+She moves exceptionally well, and her competitive temperament in high-pressure moments suggests she thrives rather than shrinks on the big stage.
+Her serve is still developing, the one area where physical maturity will add significant power, and as she grows into her frame, her ceiling appears extraordinarily high.

 Andreeva’s 2026 Grand Slam season includes the Australian Open, Roland Garros, Wimbledon, and the US Open.
 Convert match times to Russia time for local scheduling.